Living-with-machines/CensusGeocoder/README.md

 ## String Comparison Parameters

-There are lots of different algorithms for comparing the similarity of two text strings. `historic-census-gb-geocoder` allows you to choose from a variety of fuzzy string comparison algorithms.
+There are lots of different algorithms for comparing the similarity of two text strings. `CensusGeocoder` allows you to choose from a variety of fuzzy string comparison algorithms.

 The default string comparison is an implementation of `partial_ratio` from the [rapidfuzz](https://github.com/maxbachmann/RapidFuzz) library.